What to eat the night before a long run?

-Runners, especially marathon and ultra runners, put a lot of effort into planning their hydration and nutrition strategies for while they are running, and especially for while they are racing.
+Runners, especially those in marathon training and ultramarathon training, put a lot of effort into planning their hydration and nutrition strategies for while they are running, and especially while they are racing.

-While being focused on that is important, it’s easy to forget how crucial it is to prepare your body by establishing what to eat the night before a long run.
+While focusing on fueling during runs is important, preparing your body by establishing what to eat the night before a long run or big race is equally crucial.

-Runners should treat long runs, particularly during peak training weeks, as practices for the big day.
-Long runs are race simulations that give the opportunity to practice specific racing strategies, one of the most important being nutrition.
+Runners should treat long runs, particularly during peak training weeks, as preparation for race day.
+Long runs are race simulations that allow runners to practice specific racing strategies, one of the most important being nutrition.

 How we fuel the night before has a massive impact on our performance the next day, so why not do everything possible to eat what will make us feel and perform at our very best?

-This is a controversial statement due to the number of low-carb, or even no-carb diets out there today such as the ketogenic diet.
+There are a lot of low-carb or even no-carb diets out there today, such as the ketogenic diet.

-I can say from personal experience that these low-carb diets cut down your fat percentage greatly, and yes, they sure do help most people lose weight.
-But those are two objectives that may not be on most of our lists as runners.
+I can say from personal experience that these low-carb diets help cut down your fat percentage greatly, and yes, they help most people lose weight.
+But those two objectives may not be on most of our lists as runners.

 and